xp44mm/Notebook/ConcurrencyCookbook/06 System.Reactive Basics.md

 `System.Reactive` does its best to be thread agnostic.
 So, it'll raise notifications (e.g., `OnNext`) in whatever thread happens to be current.
 Each `OnNext` notification will happen sequentially, but not necessarily on the same thread.

 You often want these notifications raised in a particular context.
-For example, UI elements should only be manipulated from the UI thread that owns them, so if you're updating a UI in response to a notification that is arriving on a threadpool thread, then you'll need to move over to the UI thread.
+For example, UI elements should only be manipulated from the UI thread that owns them, so if you're updating a UI in response to a notification that is arriving on a thread-pool thread, then you'll need to move over to the UI thread.

 ### Solution